Menu

 Changes in Assignments - Your work could change for any number of reasons.
 If the result is that you must learn new systems or new skills, the time this takes may affect your retention rating.

 The contractual grievance process does not apply to drops in retention ratings.
 However, both the Technical and Professional contracts provide an “appeal” process for some situations.
-(Technical / Professional contracts 8.4(h))
+(Ref.
+Article 8.4(h) of the Technical/Professional contracts)

 Employees have a right to “appeal” their assigned retention rating if they: